MrAlexSee/Fingerprints/README.md

 ## Basic information

-A proof-of-concept program for lightweight fingerprints for fast approximate keyword matching using bitwise operations.
+A proof-of-concept program for lightweight fingerprints for fast approximate keyword matching.
 Authors: Aleksander Cisłak, Szymon Grabowski.

+Accepted for publication as *Lightweight Fingerprints for Fast Approximate Keyword Matching Using Bitwise Operations* in Computing and Informatics Journal.
 A preprint is available at the following link: https://arxiv.org/abs/1711.08475

 ## Compilation